notchuaz/culvert-bot/README.md

 * `/saga date [date]` -> Returns the logged culvert scores on a specified date sorted from highest to lowest.
 Shows the total score logged on that date.
 * `/saga class [class]` -> Returns the most recent culvert scores logged for a specific class.
 * `/saga list` -> Returns a list of all the dates that were logged.
 Used as a reference for the `/saga date` command.
-* `/saga guild` -> Returns a generated graph and history of culverted scores for the entire guild.
+* `/saga guild` -> Returns a generated graph and history of culvert scores for the entire guild.
 The scores are sorted from earliest to the most recent.